jrenaud90/TidalPy/Documentation/Tides_x/multilayer_3d_heating.md

 The fully collapsed `total` equals the 1D global `get_tidal_heating`; per-layer totals sum to it (they replace the `tidal_scale` distribution for the depth-resolved rheology path); the radial and colatitude profiles integrate to it.
-The `latitude_nodes` / `radial_slices` defaults (16 each) were tuned so the collapsed total is well within 1% of the 1D heating for a homogeneous degree-2 body (~4 colatitude nodes and ~8 radial slices per layer already suffice; the defaults add margin for higher degree l and layered bodies).
-This collapse uses numerical quadrature; an analytic pre-integrated angular-table fast path is planned behind the same API.
+The secular colatitude collapse is analytic (the angular Gram table); the `radial_slices` default (16 per layer) and the fallback `latitude_nodes` (16) were tuned so the collapsed total is well within 1% of the 1D heating for a homogeneous degree-2 body (~8 radial slices per layer and ~4 colatitude nodes already suffice; the defaults add margin for higher degree l and layered bodies).

 ### Engine + kernel (raw) access